 Diabetes In Men: Early Signs And Symptoms To Look Out For

 It is often assumed that diabetes prevalency is not biased by gender.
-However, several studies suggest that the risk of diabetes is more in men compared to women.
-A study has shown that the prevalence of diabetes (type 2) was 14.6% in men and 9.1% in women due to a larger amount of visceral fat (fat stored in the abdominal area).
+However, several studies suggest that the risk of diabetes is higher in men compared to women.
+A study has shown that the prevalence of type 2 diabetes was 14.6% in men and 9.1% in women due to a larger amount of visceral fat (fat stored in the abdominal area).
 [1]

-Another study has shown that father with diabetes (type 1) are more likely to transmit the condition to the child compared to the mother with diabetes.
+Another study has shown that fathers with type 1 diabetes are more likely to transmit the condition to the child compared to the mother with diabetes.
 [2] However, diversities in biology, lifestyle, culture, socioeconomic status, genetics, nutritional factors and sex hormones overall contribute to the risk of diabetes.

 Here are a few diabetes symptoms in men that have been commonly observed.